fabiospampinato/cash/docs/migration_guide.md

 Cash only supports selectors the browser recognizes as valid, so you can't use `> .bar` like you sometimes can with jQuery.

+If you only target modern browsers you could use the [`:scope`](https://developer.mozilla.org/en-US/docs/Web/CSS/:scope) CSS pseudo-class.

 ```javascript
 // jQuery
 $('#foo').find ( '> .bar' );